Interaction between Humans and Environment

 a) Environmental decisions should be based on economic cost-benefit analyses

-b) Environmental policies should prioritize economic growth over ecological concerns
+b) Environmental policies should prioritise economic growth over ecological concerns

 c) Scientific evidence is necessary before taking action to address potential environmental risks